WillYallop/functionalities.js/README.md

 **Exposed functions:**
-- Tigger Slide (requires direction)
+- Trigger Slide (requires direction)
 - Reset (reset position and slider incase something breaks it and you need to programatically fix it.)

 **Exmaple Structure:**